 Additional and/or different provision is currently being made in school for children with a range of needs, including:

-• Our Inclusion Leader and SENCo has a broad experience in the field of SEND and both hold the SENCO accreditation.
+- Our Inclusion Leaders are both assistant headteachers and have a broad experience in the field of SEND.
+They both hold the SENCO accreditation.
 The members of the Inclusion Team all specialise in different areas: Pastoral, EAL, Specific Learning Difficulties.

-• Our team of 20 1:1 Teaching Assistants have extensive experience and training in planning, delivering and assessing intervention programmes.
+- Our team of 1:1 key workers have extensive experience and training in planning, delivering and assessing intervention programmes.

-• All our staff are trained each year on the needs of new pupils joining the school – this can include training from specialist agencies or consultants, as well as from our Inclusion Leader or other staff with relevant expertise.
+- All our staff are trained each year on the needs of new pupils joining the school – this can include training from specialist agencies or consultants, as well as from our Inclusion Leaders or other staff with relevant expertise.

-• The Inclusion Leader meets with the senior leadership team once per half term to review and plan the training, guidance and advice that staff across the school need to ensure they meet the additional learning requirements of our children.
+- The Inclusion Leaders meet with the senior leadership team once per half term to review and plan the training, guidance and advice that staff across the school need to ensure they meet the additional learning requirements of our children.

 Inclusion

-Bishop Aldhelm’s Church of England Primary School’s Inclusion Team is headed up by Miss Sharpe (our Deputy Head Teacher and Inclusion Leader) and Lucy Strickland (our SENCo).
-Working closely in the team are Miss Stickland (Inclusion Champion), Miss Piwowarska (EAL Champion), Mrs Martin (ELSA trained TA) and Jo Farmer (Pastoral Care Worker).
+Bishop Aldhelm’s Church of England Primary School’s Inclusion Team is headed up by Miss Sharpe and Lucy Strickland.
+Working closely in the team are Miss Piwowarska (EAL Champion), Mrs Martin (ELSA trained TA) and Kelly Hawkins (Pastoral Care Worker and ELSA).
 The team work together to develop all aspects of Inclusion including SEN, English as an Additional Language (EAL) and Pupil Premium.
+Hayley Vacher is our Inclusion Governor.

 We know how vital working in partnership with parents is, if children are to find school a positive and rewarding experience.
 With this in mind please do not hesitate to contact us via the school office for an appointment to discuss your child’s needs.